Your Brake Pads & Common Brake Issues

 How do brakes work?

-They allow for your car to come to a slow halt safely when activated.
+They allow your car to come to a slow halt safely when activated.
 The braking process may seem complicated but it is really simple once broken down.
 Your car’s brakes work like a domino effect- they start working by pressing down on the brake pedal, which activates the cylinder that delivers brake fluid to the calipers that then engage your brake pads.
 Your brake pads then apply pressure to the rotors, creating the friction needed to stop your car.

 Parts of Brakes: